 Many of us will eventually be required to take part in the process of probating the estate of a loved one.
 Each state has its own laws which determine the step-by-step process of probating an estate, including determining how creditors will be paid and how the remaining property will be divided among the heirs.
 The probate process can be technical and often complicated.
 There is specific paperwork that must be completed and filed with the court and firm deadlines must be met.
 The detailed requirements, set out by law, must be followed to the letter.
-Sexton, Bailey Attorneys, PA is experienced at handling probate matters, from beginning to end.
+Wilcox Attorneys, PA is experienced at handling probate matters, from beginning to end.

 What is probate and when is it required?